rn7s2/llms-from-scratch-burn/README.md

 `cargo run --example ch02`

-by default, `Wgpu` will be used.
-In some cases, `Wgpu` backend is known to generate wrong results.
+By default, `Wgpu` will be used.
+In some cases (rare though), `Wgpu` backend is known to generate wrong results.
 If that happens, you can use the `ndarray` feature to recheck the results:

 `cargo run -F ndarray --example ch02`

 ## Note

-for ch05, `gpt2-small-124M.safetensors` can be downloaded from [Hugging Face](https://huggingface.co/rasbt/gpt2-from-scratch-pytorch/tree/main)
+For ch05, `gpt2-small-124M.safetensors` needs to be downloaded from [Hugging Face](https://huggingface.co/rasbt/gpt2-from-scratch-pytorch/tree/main)

+You will need to put it under the `assets` folder.